 Falling Walls is open to students, entrepreneurs, early-career researchers, & academics of all disciplines

 The Biotech Start-up Series of conferences focuses on entrepreneurship in healthcare, allowing American & European entrepreneurs, researchers and experts to gather and explore trends in the biotechnology field.

-How do large companies organize themselves to navigate this difficult process?
-How can entrepreneurs prepare to better interact with “big pharma” who have more data and resources?
-Come hear from entrepreneurs who have successfully brought products to patients.
+This conference will take a deep dive into understanding how large companies organize themselves to navigate the difficult preclinical process.
+We will also be discussing how entrepreneurs can better prepare to interact with “big pharma” and gain wider access to more data and resources.
+Come hear from entrepreneurs who have successfully navigated this process and brought products to patients.

 BioLabs, the leading operator of co-working laboratory spaces in the US, in collaboration with Servier, a global pharmaceutical company governed by a Foundation, is pleased to invite you to this free event happening in the hub of research and innovation in Paris, the CRI.